varigence/docs/bimlflex/trial-process/configuration-of-bimlflex.md

 ## Configurations and Settings in BimlFlex

 Once the project and metadata connection is defined it is possible to work with the metadata in the Excel-based metadata management application.

 One of the key features in the metadata is the configuration of the BimlFlex framework.
-Most aspects can be configured, including naming conventions, metadata added to layers, hashing approaches and base accounts and locations to use.
+Most aspects can be configured, including naming conventions, metadata added to layers, hashing approaches, base Azure accounts and folder locations to use.

 ## Detailed Steps